LimeChain/hashport-validator/docs/integration.md

 > More information about the _permit_ operation can be found here: [EIP 2612](https://eips.ethereum.org/EIPS/eip-2612)

 Once the user signs the `permit`, the `burnWithPermit` transaction can be executed.
 The signature (`v`, `r` and `s`) along with the `deadline` are send as part of the burn transaction:
-- `burnWithPermit(wrappedAsset: address, receiver: bytes, amount: uint256, deadline: uint256, v, r ,s)`
+- `burnWithPermit(uint256 targetChainId, address wrappedAsset, uint256 amount, bytes receiver, uint256 deadline, uint8 v, uint8 r ,uint8 s)`

 Argument | Description
 ---------- | ----------
-**wrappedAsset** | The corresponding wrapped asset to burn.
+**targetChainId** | The chain id to which you would like to bridge transfer.
+In the case of Hedera, it must be `0` **wrappedAsset** | The corresponding wrapped asset to burn.
 Must be the same as the `tokenContract` used in the `createPermit` function
-**receiver** | The Hedera account to receive the wrapped tokens **amount** | The amount of wrapped tokens to be burned and transferred **deadline**: | Timestamp of the deadline
+**amount** | The amount of wrapped tokens to be burned and transferred **receiver** | The Hedera account to receive the wrapped tokens **deadline**: | Timestamp of the deadline
 **v, r, s** | Information about the signature, computed when the user signs the permit.